 For anyone struggling to create a living space with essential household items and clothing, the Storehouse is here to help.
 We distribute clothing plus all kinds of durable home goods—kitchenware, linens, children's books, games, and toys (please note that we do not accept furniture).
 Your high-quality donations are welcome throughout the year.

-The Storehouse is open every Monday–Thursday from 9 am–3 pm, as well as the third and fourth Saturday of the month from 9am–12pm.
-Closed on Fridays.
+The Storehouse is open every Monday–Thursday from 9 am–3 pm, as well as the third and fourth Saturday of the month from 9 am–12 pm.
 We are now scheduling appointments for in-person shopping in our new location—the second floor of the Community Outreach Center (1010 East Avenue).

-We are accepting donations in our new donation building (small brick building) located next to the COC at 1010 East Ave.
+We are accepting of seasonal clothing, bed linens (sheets and blankets), towels and housewares in our new donation building (small brick building) located next to the parking lot of the COC at 1010 East Ave.

 We are beyond blessed and are grateful for your continued support of the Asbury First Storehouse.
 If you have any additional questions or concerns, please contact us at firstname.lastname@example.org or call 585-271-1050 x137.